abhishekaxl/headlessEcommerce/docs/01-requirements-breakdown.md

 ## Overview

-यह document Phase 1 (MVP) के लिए functional requirements को Epics, User Stories, और Acceptance Criteria में breakdown करता है। सभी requirements canonical GraphQL middleware के माध्यम से implement किए जाएंगे।
+This document breaks down the functional requirements for Phase 1 (MVP) into Epics, User Stories, and Acceptance Criteria.
+All requirements will be implemented through the canonical GraphQL middleware.

 **Key Principles:**
-- Frontend कभी भी Magento को directly call नहीं करेगा
+- Frontend will never call Magento directly
-- सभी operations canonical GraphQL API के माध्यम से होंगे
+- All operations will go through the canonical GraphQL API
 - TypeScript everywhere
 - Mobile-first responsive design
 - WCAG 2.1 AA accessibility compliance